 The Moseleys’ sons, Edward Crehore Moseley and Frank Moseley, lived with them.

 Edward Moseley married in October of 1872 to Ellen Wheeler.
 After their marriage, they lived at 136 Marlborough with his parents.
 Until about 1886, he was superintendent of the Continental Sugar Refinery.
 In 1887 and 1888, he listed himself in the City Directories as a physician, and in 1887 he advertised in the Boston Journal as “Dr. E. C. Moseley, Specialist … Cures rheumatism, neuralgia, indigestion, dropsy, constipation, boils, carbuncles, piles, fistula, all diseases of the blood.
 No mercurial or other mineral substances used.
 Entirely vegetable treatment.”
-By 1889 Edward Moseley had joined the firm of Horatio Harris & Company, auctioneers and commission merchants (Horatio Harris was married to Edward Moseley’s maternal aunt, Eunice Elizabeth Crehore).
+By 1889 Edward Moseley had joined the firm of Horatio Harris & Company, auctioneers and wholesale fruit merchants (Horatio Harris was married to Edward Moseley’s maternal aunt, Eunice Elizabeth Crehore).

-Frank Moseley married in April of 1880 to Martha Alger Hawes.
-After their marriage, they lived at 136 Newbury.
+Frank Moseley married in April of 1880 to Martha Alger Hawes of 353 Beacon.
+After their marriage, they lived in Dorchester.
 He also was associated with the firm of Horatio Harris & Company.

 Thomas Moseley died in May of 1890, and on June 27, 1890, Mary Moseley transferred 136 Marlborough to Edward and Frank Moseley as trustees on her behalf.
 Mary Moseley and Edward and Ellen Moseley continued to live at 136 Marlborough.